Amersfoort

 Amersfoort ([ˈaːmərsfoːrt]) is a city and municipality in the province of Utrecht, Netherlands.
 As of 31 January 2023, the municipality had a population of 160,902, making it the second-largest of the province and fifteenth-largest of the country.
 Amersfoort is also one of the largest Dutch railway junctions with its three stations—Amersfoort Centraal, Schothorst and Vathorst—due to its location on two of the Netherlands' main east to west and north to south railway lines.
 The city was used during the 1928 Summer Olympics as a venue for the modern pentathlon events.
 Amersfoort marked its 750th anniversary as a city in 2009.

-Population centres

-The municipality of Amersfoort consists of the following cities, towns, villages and districts: Bergkwartier, Bosgebied, Binnenstad, Hoogland, Hoogland-West, Kattenbroek, Kruiskamp, de Koppel, Liendert, Rustenburg, Nieuwland, Randenbroek, Schuilenburg, Schothorst, Soesterkwartier, Vathorst, Hooglanderveen, Vermeerkwartier, Leusderkwartier, Zielhorst and Stoutenburg-Noord.

 History

 Hunter gatherers set up camps in the Amersfoort region in the Mesolithic period.
 Archaeologists have found traces of these camps, such as the remains of hearths, and sometimes microlithic flint objects, to the north of the city.